Pay Monthly Home Insurance (UK) — Compare Options in Minutes

 How Monthly Home Insurance Payments Usually Work

-Always review the full payment breakdown before choosing a policy.
+The MoneyHelper home insurance guide explains your rights when buying insurance on credit, including your right to cancel within the cooling-off period.
+Always review the full payment breakdown — including the APR and total payable amount — before choosing a policy.
+For an idea of annual premiums, see our UK contents insurance price guide for a typical 3 bed house.
 If your property will be unoccupied for part of the year, this may affect your options and terms.

 What Affects the Cost of Home Insurance?